EricqyHan/GitAndGithubCheatSheet/README.md

 - Here we see we made edits to to MyFirstNovel/Chapter-01.md, MyFirstNovel/Chapter-02.md, MyFirstNovel/characters.md, and MyFirstNovel/outline.md.

 - We committed everything but MyFirstNovel/outline.md
-- Git commit --ammend will help save the day
+- `git commit --ammend` will help save the day
 - ![Git Ammend](Images/5-CommitsInDetail/GitAmmendUpdatedFourFiles.png)
 - Remember: This only works for the previous commit.
 - A VIM window will open after you "git add "new file" and git commit -- ammend" and you will be able to make edits to your commit message.